tehilauzan/Graph_ex2/README.md

 print("Standart Deviation of Adaline algorithm with cross-validation %.3f precents" % (cross_val_score(adaline_algo, X, y, cv=3, scoring='accuracy').std()*100))
 ```
 result-
-Accuracy of Adaline algorithm with split: 71.21 percents
+1.Accuracy of Adaline algorithm with split: 71.21 percents
-Accuracy of Adaline algorithm with cross-validation: 76.26 percents
+2.Accuracy of Adaline algorithm with cross-validation: 76.26 percents
-Standart Deviation of Adaline algorithm with cross-validation 2.575 precents
+3.Standart Deviation of Adaline algorithm with cross-validation 2.575 precents

 ## The time that took to get all the model results:
 ```python